Heat Pump vs. AC: Which Is Right? in El Dorado Hills, CA

 Is heat pump installation urgent in El Dorado Hills's climate?

-El Dorado Hills experiences summer highs averaging 97°F, making a functioning HVAC system essential for safety and comfort.
+El Dorado Hills experiences summer highs averaging 97°F and winter lows around 35°F, making a functioning HVAC system essential for safety and comfort.
 Temperatures above 95°F increase the risk of heat-related illness, especially for elderly residents and children.
 Schedule a service visit at your convenience.

 What should El Dorado Hills homeowners know about hvac for their homes?